arihant-jha/TCP-Logging-and-Decorators/README.md

     - run the `lru_cache.py` and see the difference of using cache and not using cache
     - Time with lru_cache: *0.0022 seconds*
     - Time without lru_cache: *1.6532 seconds*

 3. Class Based Decorator -> logging execution time
+    - `time_exec_logger.py`
+    - loggs the execution time of each function that is wrapped with NamedLogger
+    - At the end prints a call graph mentioning sequence of ops and time taken by each call